Vietnam War, 1961-1975 -- Protest movements -- United States -- Sources

 Abstract

-John Beer is a professor of the history of science and chemistry, as well as a Quaker peace and antinuclear activist.
+John Beer was a professor of the history of science and chemistry, as well as a Quaker peace and antinuclear activist.

 Business Executives Move for New National Priorities Records